Thailand's opposition is moving ahead with legal challenges to Sunday's election, which failed to resolve a months-long political standoff.

 Protesters vow to keep up pressure on Prime Minister Yingluck Shinawatra to resign, though demonstrations in Bangkok appear to be dwindling following the vote.

-Election results are not expected for weeks, but Yingluck will almost certainly be announced as the winner.
+Election results are not expected for weeks, but Ms. Yingluck will almost certainly be announced as the winner.

 U.S. State Department spokeswoman Jen Psaki Monday expressed regret that many Thais could not go to the polls.

-Psaki further said the U.S. "certainly" does not want to see a coup in Thailand.
+Psaki said the U.S. "certainly" does not want to see a coup in Thailand.
 The military, which has staged 18 coups in the past 81 years, has said it will not interfere unless absolute necessary.

 U.N.
-Secretary General Ban Ki-moon also said he is "concerned that a number of Thai people were not able to exercise their right to vote," although he said he recognizes "the complexity of the situation."
+Secretary General Ban Ki-moon also says he is "concerned that a number of Thai people were not able to exercise their right to vote," although he said he recognizes "the complexity of the situation."

-Protests and violence first erupted three months ago, when the prime minister sought to grant amnesty to her brother, former prime minister Thaksin Shinawatra.
+Protests and violence erupted three months ago, when the prime minister sought to grant amnesty to her brother, former prime minister Thaksin Shinawatra.

 Bangkok's urban middle class and royalist elite are opposed to the amnesty and have responded to its proposal with calls to oust the government.

-Thaksin, who was ousted in a 2006 military coup, remains very influential in Thailand, even though he was convicted of corruption.
+Mr. Thaksin, who was ousted in a 2006 military coup, remains very influential in Thailand, even though he was convicted of corruption.
 He lives in self-imposed exile in Dubai.